ciliatus/ciliatus-legacy/README.md

 With a realtime dashboard you are always up to date with the current state of your terraria's vitals and get notified in case the thresholds you defined are being breached.

-A fully fleshed out REST API allows you to feed ciliatus with sensor readings and enables you to create your own client applications.
+A fully fledged REST API allows you to feed ciliatus with sensor readings and enables you to create your own client applications.
 An example can be found on [GitHub](https://github.com/matthenning/ciliatus_controlunit).

 Use Action Sequences and schedules to automatically irrigate your terrarium or trigger other actions.